Design Strategies for a Sustainable Home Landscape

 - Irrigation systems are designed to work in an overlapping layout and are most efficient in small areas with a simple form.

 - Micro-irrigation systems apply water directly to the soil, so little water is lost to evaporation.
-To learn more, read Microirrigation in the Landscape, available online at, https://edis.ifas.ufl.edu/wi007.
+To learn more, read Microirrigation for home Landscapes, available online at, https://edis.ifas.ufl.edu/publication/AE524.

 Use Natural Pest Control

 - Use artificial habitats—such as bat boxes and bird houses—to encourage natural insect control.
 See Landscaping Backyards for Wildlife: Top Ten Tips for Success online at https://edis.ifas.ufl.edu/publication/uw175.

 - Plant appropriate trees for each side of the house.
 Year-around shade trees on the east and west side will block seasonal sun, and deciduous trees on the south side will allow sunlight in the house in winter and block the sun in the summer.

 - Use landscape, such as trees and shrubs, to slow wind and mitigate temperatures.
 Winds that skim across asphalt or other hard surfaces tend to pick up and transport summer heat into the yard and home, while winter winds tend to carry heat away from homes.

 - Cool breezes should be funneled into the house in the summer for passive cooling.
 Climbing plants can be helpful because they create a layer of still or slow-moving air around the building, yet still allow wind flow through windows and doors.

 Reduce Light and Noise Pollution

 - Light pollution (a night sky filled with light) has become a problem in urban areas.
 Reduce the use of lights at night to reduce light pollution.
 To learn more about the Dark Skies Initiative see the International Dark-Sky Association website https://www.darksky.org.